MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/how-can-caller-id-be-used-in-your-organization.md

 - The telephone number assigned to the user, which is the default.

-- Anonymous, which is possible by removing the presentation of the user’s PSTN number.
+- Anonymous, which is available by removing the presentation of the user’s PSTN number.

 - A substitute phone number, which can be:

   - A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
-It is usually assigned to an Teams Auto Attendant or Call Queue.
+It is usually assigned to a Teams Auto Attendant or Call Queue.

   - An on-premises telephone number through Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.

-In addition, you can also specify the Calling Party Name or CNAM set on the outbound PSTN call.
+- The Calling Party Name or CNAM set on the outbound PSTN call.

 For more information, see [Set the Caller ID for a user](./set-the-caller-id-for-a-user.md).